wazuh/wazuh-documentation/source/installation-guide/optional-configurations/elastic_ssl.rst

 		service filebeat restart

 .. note::
-	More detailed information is available from the `Securing communication with Logstash <https://www.elastic.co/guide/en/beats/filebeat/current/configuring-ssl-logstash.html>`_ guide from Elastic.
+	More detailed information is available in the `Securing communication with Logstash <https://www.elastic.co/guide/en/beats/filebeat/current/configuring-ssl-logstash.html>`_ guide from Elastic.